About Sumo (相撲)

-Sekitori are tied by a large ginkgo tree(大銀杏), and when they enter the ring, they are allowed to wear a make-up mawashi(化粧まわし).
+Sekitori is tied by a large ginkgo tree(大銀杏), and when they enter the ring, they are allowed to wear a make-up mawashi(化粧まわし).
 Those below the rank of Makushita can’t even get a salary.

 The job of the Gyoji is to facilitate the match.
-The Gyoji looks like a referee because he makes a decision when a match is decided, but the final decision is made by the referee who sits underneath the ring.
+The Gyoji looks like a referee because he decides when a game is decided, but the referee who sits underneath the ring makes the final decision.
 Gyoji also have ratings, and the color of their tassels and chinstraps on their hats vary depending on the rating.

-In matches and official place, Rikishi wear their hair as large ginkgo tree(大銀杏).
+In matches and official places, Rikishi wears their hair a large ginkgo tree(大銀杏).

 About Ryogoku Kokugikan

 Ryogoku Kokugikan is located in Sumida-ku, Tokyo, and is a facility for the grand Sumo tournament.
 The nearest station is Ryogoku Station.

 It is also the venue for wrestling, boxing, and other martial arts.